hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 operators remove those public boundary conversions.
 Because both paths invoke the same systolic helper, this result verifies compiler/runtime integration but must not be interpreted as a 11.7x kernel slowdown.
-An equivalent compiler-generated full YOLO graph remains the performance gate against the 388,146-cycle native record.
+An equivalent compiler-generated full YOLO graph remains necessary to check for attributed slow paths against the 388,146-cycle native reference; exact total-cycle parity is not required.

 The model-required materialized Concat fallback is implemented for exactly two static batch-1 INT8 inputs on the channel axis.
 Both input depths must be C32